lld18/Sierraleonertd/docs/source/02MAEDModelFramework.rst

 2.2.1 Population
 ---------

-This represents the population for Sierra Leone in millions  for the initial year of modelling which in this initial MAED model is set to 2018.
-This provides the baseline from with MAED will project future population growth.
+The population for Sierra Leone reported in the first year of modelling which is currently set to 2018 for use in the MAED model and must be reported in millions of individuals.
+This provides the baseline from which MAED will project future population growth.

 2.2.2 Population Growth Rate
 ---------
 The annualised population growth rate for Sierra Leone's population over the modelling period of 2018-2050 based on the available data.
-This is used to assess the growth of Sierra Leone's existing scenarios, and can be adjusted to reflect higher or lower population growth scenarios.
+This is used to assess the growth of Sierra Leone's existing GDP under projected scenarios, and can be adjusted to reflect higher or lower population growth scenarios in conjunction with high and low GDP growth scenarios to develop corresponding energy demand scenarios.

 2.2.3 Urban Population Share
 ---------